01/01/2025

 Whether you repurpose a well-constructed shoe box to keep your shoes in tip-top shape or to store small things like ribbons and jewelry, they're a stylish, on-theme way to keep items out of sight.
 If you're worried you won't be able to find the pair you're looking for, write the name of the shoe on the side that faces you so you can identify them more quickly.
 Here, a small guest room turned walk-in closet designed by Betsy Wentz features a glamorous chandelier.

 Keep everything tucked behind cabinet enclosures except the clothing you plan to wear in the upcoming week.
-Mapping out your outfits on a freestanding rack will make it easier to experiment with new combinations, and planning your outfits in advance will streamline your morning routine.
+Mapping out your outfits on a freestanding rack will make it easier to experiment with new combinations, and planning your outfits will streamline your morning routine.
 In this closet designed by Pam Schneider, a vintage rack introduces character.

 Use a fitting side chair to hang things like ties or belts.
 A cute seat is also the perfect place to sit down while sliding into a pair of shoes.
 Gary McBournie opted for a classic vintage chair to complement the farmhouse style of the home without overpowering the pretty floral wallpaper.